 Welcome to our virtual exhibition, dedicated to the Baltic Sea.
 Here you will find 13 artworks from 13 different artists, who depicted Baltic Sea in beautiful paintings – in different periods and styles.
 What connects them all is the love towards the Baltic coast and its landscapes.
-Explore these works & use the zoom option to see every detail of these paintings – just point the cursor on the artwork.
-Enjoy!

 In the dunes on the Baltic Sea shore